ianberg-volpe/GMNSpy/spec/md/location-properties-zone_id.md

-# Untitled any in undefined Schema
+# Untitled any in location Schema

 ```txt
 undefined#/properties/zone_id